Yon4800/Minecraft_Error888/README.md

 - It's quite heavy.
 Please prepare a PC with a decent CPU, video board, and RAM when playing.
 - If you use it for live commentary, etc., I would appreciate it if you could credit the URL of this version.
 - Crashes may occur, but this is by design.
+- Windows PC is recommended.
+Some strange things may not happen on Android.

 ## 動かし方